List of mormoopids: Conventions

 The author citation for the species or genus is given after the scientific name; parentheses around the author citation indicate that this was not the original taxonomic placement.
 Conservation status codes listed follow the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
 Range maps are provided wherever possible; if a range map is not available, a description of the mormoopid's range is provided.
 Ranges and author citations are based on the IUCN Red List for that species unless otherwise noted.

 Classification

-The family Mormoopidae consists of eleven species in two genera: Mormoops and Pteronotus.
+The family Mormoopidae consists of eighteen species in two genera: Mormoops and Pteronotus.